 Fuel: Not available

 Guests can enjoy game drives on the Game Reserve.
-Alternatively, guests can also participate in safaris into Etosha National Park.
-Inside the park, you will have the opportunity to view the various game in the largest national park in Namibia.
+Alternatively, guests can also participate in safaris in Etosha National Park.
+Inside the park, you can view the various game in the largest national park in Namibia.

-You can tell us what kind of game drives you are interested in when booking your accommodation.
+When booking your accommodation, you can tell us what kind of game drives interest you.

 The Nature Reserve is on the eastern side of Etosha Pan.
-It is bordering Fisher's Pan.
+It borders Fisher's Pan.
 Most of the accommodation is right next to the gate of the Etosha National Park.
-The Tented Camp is more north, and Etosha Aoba Lodge is to the south-east.
-The location is ideal for visitors who want to see an abundance of wildlife in their camp while avoiding over-crowded campsites.
+The Tented Camp is north, and Etosha Aoba Lodge is to the southeast.
+The location is ideal for visitors who appreciate conservation and wildlife.
+A limited number of people are allowed in Onguma.